Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols

-\paragraph*{Round structure} A round starts with a \emph{send phase}, and ends with a \emph{receive phase}, immediately prior to the beginning of the next round.
-Processes in $H_r$ participate to the send phase, while processes in $H_{r+1}$ to the receive phase.
+A round starts with a \emph{send phase}, and ends with a \emph{receive phase}, immediately prior to the beginning of the next round.
+Processes in $H_r$ participate in the send phase, while processes in $H_{r+1}$ in the receive phase.

-In the send phase of round $r$, each process $p_i \in S_r$ sends messages.
+In the send phase of round $r$, each process $p_i \in O_r$ sends messages.
 A process~$p_i \in B_r$ may send arbitrary messages, and processes that are not awake in round $r$ do not send any messages.
 If process~$p_i$ is well-behaved, then~$p_i$ sends the messages dictated by the protocol.

-In the receive phase of round~$r$, each well-behaved process that is awake at the end of round~$r$, i.e., a process in $H_{r+1}$, receives the following messages: \begin{itemize} \item If round~$r$ belongs to a synchronous period, then~$p_i$ receives all the messages that it has not received yet and that were sent in any round $r' \le r$. \item Otherwise, if~$r$ belongs to an asynchronous period, then~$p_i$ receives an arbitrary subset of such messages. \end{itemize} Moreover, processes that are not awake in the end of round $r$ do not receive any messages.
+In the receive phase of round~$r$, each well-behaved process that is awake at the end of round~$r$, i.e., a process in $H_{r+1}$, receives the following messages: \begin{itemize} \item If round~$r$ belongs to a synchronous period, then~$p_i$ receives all the messages that it has not received yet and that were sent in any round $r' \le r$. \item Otherwise, if~$r$ belongs to an asynchronous period, then~$p_i$ receives an arbitrary subset of such messages. \end{itemize}